calendar tag arrow download print

 How does R&D spending in the Netherlands compare with that in other countries?
 The figure below compares government spending on R&D (as a proportion of GDP) in a number of European countries.
 The figure shows that the Netherlands is slightly above the OESO average and the average of the EU-27 countries.

 For a good comparison, fiscal support should also be included in direct R&D expenditure.
 Most countries have such schemes; only a few do not (yet) (Germany and Switzerland).
-If looking at indirect R&D expenditure, the Netherlands is above the EU-27 average (see data publication Government support for R&D, in % of GDP).
-As percentage of GDP, the size of government support through tax incentives varies from 0 to 0.33%; in the Netherlands it is 0.16% (2021).
+As percentage of GDP, the size of government support through tax incentives varies from 0 to 0.30%; in the Netherlands it is 0.13% (2023).
+This is equal to the OECD-average and slightly above the EU-27 average (0.10%)(see data publication Government support for R&D, in % of GDP). the last few years indirect R&D expenditure has declined as a percentage of GDP for the Netherlands and more countries are outperforming the Netherlands.

 4. Regional